ryan-carney85/Event-Tracker/README.md

 # Credits
 As mentioned above, the Azure Dark Theme TTK comes from https://github.com/rdbende/Azure-ttk-theme.
-V2.1.0 is used under the MIT License MIT License
+V2.1.0 is used under the MIT License:

+MIT License

 Copyright (c) 2021 rdbende